 Post Office Closure Debate – Westminster Hall

 With the pending closure of our New Cross Gate Crown Post Office, Sydenham Post Office, and many others across the country I attended the Post Office debate on Tuesday 25 April 2017, at Westminster Hall.
+Our MP Vicky Foxcroft made representations during the debate.

 The Key matters brought to light was the promise that when post offices were being closed previously reassurances were given that the Crown Post Offices would remain.
 Yet the Post Office Ltd has gone back on it’s words.
 Now they are including Crown Post Offices, such as New Cross Gate Crown Post Office into the list of those threatened with closures.